Our neighbourhood took a radical turn the day Betty moved into

 woman could lecture!
 And always the same story: white people exploiting us, and we must fight back.

-me "brother" and "comrade".
+me by calling me "brother" and "comrade".
 Somehow, that always used to get me vex.
 I don’t know why.
-But one day,

-luck run with me.
+But one day, luck run with me.
 Her cousin come to visit, and spill the beans that N’daya real name is Betty.
-After that,

-it was an even fight.
+After that, it was an even fight.
 Any time she called me "comrade", I answered back with "Betty".
-It was enough to make her
+It was enough

-working folk enjoy the luxury of a late sleep whenever we can.
-I was lazing around in the bedroom at around nine o’clock,
+We working folk enjoy the luxury of a late sleep whenever we can.
+I was lazing around in the bedroom at around nine

 "What she teaching that poor child now?"
 I asked myself.